splatert/spotdl-ui/README.md

 - Spot-DL

 ### Setup
-1. Place SpotDL executable into the /app folder.
+1. Place SpotDL executable into the spotdl-ui/app folder.
-2. Replace the second line in cfg/cfg.txt with the name of your SpotDL executable.
+2. Replace the second line in spotdl-ui/cfg/cfg.txt with the name of your SpotDL executable.

-### usage
+### Usage
 1. Launch spotdl-ui.py
 2. Enter Spotify URL then click on the + button to add it to the list of tracks to be downloaded.
 3. After adding URLs, click on the 'Download' button to initiate SpotDL and download tracks using the URLs you provided.